Kometa-Team/Kometa/docs/builders/templates.md

 To use a template with a collection definition you use the `template` attribute.
 The only required attribute under `template` is `name` which must correspond exactly to the template mapping name.
 Any other attributes under `template` are considered template variables whose names correspond exactly with the template variable name surrounded by `<<` and `>>` in the templates.
 These template variables will replace any part of any value that contains the template variable name surrounded by `<<` and `>>` in the template with the specified template variable's value.

-Here's the full example Actor template and two different ways to use it, as it would appear in a metadata file.
+Here's the full example Actor template and two different ways to use it, as it would appear in a collection file.

 ```yaml
 templates: